yeshua453/website/docs/controls/navigationbar.md

 Can be used to show all labels, show only the selected label, or hide all labels.

-Supported values:
+Property value is `NavigationBarLabelBehavior` enum with the following values:

-* `alwaysShow` (default) - Always shows all of the labels under each navigation bar destination, selected and unselected.
+* `ALWAYS_SHOW` (default) - Always shows all of the labels under each navigation bar destination, selected and unselected.
-* `alwaysHide` - Never shows any of the labels under the navigation bar destinations, regardless of selected vs unselected.
+* `ALWAYS_HIDE` - Never shows any of the labels under the navigation bar destinations, regardless of selected vs unselected.
-* `onlyShowSelected` - Only shows the labels of the selected navigation bar destination.
+* `ONLY_SHOW_SELECTED` - Only shows the labels of the selected navigation bar destination.
 When a destination is unselected, the label will be faded out, and the icon will be centered.
 When a destination is selected, the label will fade in and the label and icon will slide up so that they are both centered.

 ### `elevation`